j-g00da/mousefood/README.md

 ### Color theme

 Colors can be remapped using `color_theme` on `EmbeddedBackendConfig`.
-By default the ANSI palette is used for backwards compatibility.
+By default the ANSI palette is used.

 ```rust,ignore
 use mousefood::{ColorTheme, EmbeddedBackend, EmbeddedBackendConfig};